conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 | `masterKeyId` | String | The master key secret ID used to encrypt any keys stored in Gateway managed storage.
 This is in the same format as the `keySecretId` that's used for encryption and the valid values are the same.  |

-The `masterKeyId` is used to secure every key for this configuration which is stored by the gateway.
-See the section on [secret key formats](#key-stored-in-kms) above for more info on the valid formats.
-A valid configuration for the KMS type referenced by the master key must also be supplied.
+The `masterKeyId` is used to secure every key for this configuration, stored by Gateway.
+[Find out more about the secret key formats](#key-stored-in-kms).
+You have to also supply a valid configuration for the KMS type referenced by the master key.

-If this key is dropped from the backing KMS, then all keys stored by gateyway for that master key will become unreadable.
+If this key is dropped from the backing KMS, then all keys stored by Gateway for that master key will become unreadable.

 #### Encryption